-Getting Started with Lead Capturing Ads on TikTok
+Getting Started with Killer Lead Capturing Ads on TikTok in 5 Easy Steps

 As far as the virality factor goes, TikTok is right up there among the best.
 The speed with which it has made inroads into the marketplace, gained users, and settled into the minds as well as social media lives of its audience has already made it a big thing.
 But what’s worth knowing is that they are not stopping here.
 TikTok lead capturing ads are making the headlines now.